Aeternitaas/b2bandcamp/README.md

 page head.
 This app reads just those identifiers and gets everything else from the mobile API, which is both lighter and more stable.

-Metadata is cached in memory — 5 minutes for release detail (short, because it carries signed stream URLs), 30 minutes for URL→id mappings.
+Metadata is cached in memory: 5 minutes for release detail (short, because it carries signed stream URLs), 30 minutes for URL→id mappings.

 **Analysis needs a proxy.** Bandcamp's CDN sends no CORS headers, so an